WebPlatformTest/Automation/README.md

 https://www.browserstack.com/automate/php and
 https://www.browserstack.com/automate/rest-api

 In order to use these APIs you'll need a username and an access key.
 To get one you can sign up for a free trail at browserstack.com.
-When this tool is deployed we are going to use actual accounted sponsored by BrowserStack.
+When this tool is deployed we are going to use actual account sponsored by BrowserStack.

 ###Tools we need to use:
 https://github.com/facebook/php-webdriver